 Afternoon

 Satisfy your afternoon sugar craving with a plate of Spanish churros dipped into a mug of hot chocolate.
-The best churros in Granada can be devoured at:
+I made it my mission to try as many churros as possible while in Spain, and the best churros in Granada can be devoured at:

 Evening